SkillsUnion/tamkeen-software/docs/README.md

 ## Overview

-Welcome! <a href="https://www.rocketacademy.co/courses/bootcamp-course" target="_blank">Coding Bootcamp</a> is Rocket Academy's flagship career-conversion course.
-It builds on concepts from Rocket's intro coding course <a href="https://www.rocketacademy.co/courses/coding-fundamentals" target="_blank">Coding Fundamentals</a>.
-On completion of Coding Bootcamp, students can expect to get jobs as software engineers.
+Welcome to the Coding Bootcamp!
+In this programme, you will be learn skills that would you become a good software engineer!

 ## Learning Objectives

 What makes a good software engineer?
-Rocket aims to teach both hard and soft skills one needs to succeed.
+We to teach both hard and soft skills one needs to succeed.

-1. Hard skills (base competency)
+1. Hard skills
    1. General software knowledge
       1. App architecture
       2. How the internet works
       3. Database design
    2. Foundational technologies
-      1. HTML, CSS, JS, React, Firebase, Express, SQL, Sequelize, Algorithms
+      1. HTML, CSS, JS, React, React Native, Firebase, Java, SpringBoot, SQL, DevOps
-2. Soft skills (extremely underrated and highly valued)
+2. Soft skills
    1. Teamwork
       1. Ask technical questions
       2. Write technical documentation